 Attach the documents and describe the columns

 “Extract employee name, job title, and home office location for each contract”.
-Libra builds a Discovery with those columns and runs it across the attached documents.
+Libra builds a Discovery with those columns and runs it across every document attached to the message.

 3